mattnigh/ChatGPT3-Free-Prompt-List/README.md

 - Ask the model to act as if is an expert of the subject
 - Ask the model to act as if it is a specific person, or combination of people
 - Ask the model to think 'step-by-step', especially in medium to complex tasks
+- Experiment with outputs, `Give me 10 different examples`
+- Refine the results, `Rewrite this to be more engaging, use clearer language, and use bullets to make it more readable.`

 ## When not to use Prompt Engineering or ChatGPT